Ray Mendoza: Personal life

 Díaz married Lupita Mendoza when he was just 15 and the two remained married until she died in 1986.
 Together the couple had eight children, three daughters, Rita Marina, Leonor and Lupita and five sons who all became luchadors; José Alfredo (Villano II), José de Jesús (Villano I), Arturo (Villano III), Raymundo (Villano V) and Tomás (Villano IV).
 After his unmasking in 2009, Raymundo was often billed as "Ray Mendoza Jr." after his father.
 Mendoza was originally adamant that his sons get a good education instead of becoming wrestlers, wishing that they become lawyers or doctors as he wanted to spare them the physical suffering he experienced himself.
-Once he realized that his two youngest sons had begun wrestling under masks, he agreed to train them and help their wrestling careers.
+Once he realized that his two oldest sons had begun wrestling under masks, he agreed to train them and help their wrestling careers.
 He was also instrumental in training his youngest two sons, although he insisted they both get college degrees before they were allowed to begin wrestling.
 Since his youngest son Tomás finished his education first, he became known as "Villano IV", while the second youngest son became "Villano V".
 Díaz was a family man and never recovered emotionally after his wife died in 1986, followed by the premature death of José Alfredo in 1989 and the death of his second son José de Jesús in 2001.